About Us

 Why is the Commission needed, and why now?

-The Brexit outcome has created challenges for a number of sectors.
-The current and next government need to address these challenges to ensure the viability of the UK economy and a host of other sectors of society.
+The nature of the departure of the UK from the European Union created challenges for a number of sectors.
+The new Government needs to address these challenges to ensure the viability of the UK economy and a host of other sectors of society.
 We will contribute ideas and plans to that process.

 The first renegotiation of the Trade and Cooperation Agreement is scheduled for 2026.
 We hope to inform the debate heading into that renegotiation on this side of the channel and within the EU.